 The Sectoral Social Dialogue Committee for banking was set up in 1999 as part of the ESSDC, which were introduced by the European Commission in 1998.
 The committees play a role not only in European public policymaking but also in developing more independent bilateral relations and eventually concluding agreements.
 As these committees can influence policymaking at EU level and form joint opinions, conclude joint texts and agreements, among other functions, they potentially have a role in issues related to the development of their industry.

 In the European Union, around 3.7 million people are employed in the banking sector.
 Major challenges include the changing legislative framework as a result of the global financial crisis and the Eurozone crisis, bank supervision, image of the industry, digitalisation and professional ethics linked to the issue of variable pay in the sector.

-The committee currently focuses on:
+The committee currently focuses on, amongst other:

 >> More information on Sectoral Social Dialogue at European Commission website

 >> European social partners sign joint declaration on impact of digitalisation on employment